Frequently Asked Questions

 - The Derby submission page will tell you all about colors, resolutions, file types, and other Derby arcana.
 The designer who reads carefully now avoids heartbreak later.

-- Let's get to the important part: do the winners get paid?
+- Let's get to the important part: do the first-, second- and third- place winners get paid for a typical derby?

 - Of course.
 What kind of deadbeats do you think we are?
-The designers of the entries that we sell will receive $1,000 each, plus $2 for every shirt sold after the first day.
-By participating in the Derby, you’re agreeing to this as your sole compensation if we sell your t-shirt.
+Generally, the designers of the first-, second- and third- place entries that we sell will receive $1,000 each for day one sales, plus $2 for every shirt sold after the first day by Woot.
+By participating in the Derby, you're agreeing to this as your sole compensation if we sell your t-shirt.
+The specific details around compensation that you'll receive if your design ends up being one of the winners are found in the terms and conditions that you agree to when you submit your design for a Derby.

 - Someone appears to be breaking the rules of the derby.
 How do I rat them out?